caetano-colin/cdmc/data-ingestion/README.md

 ### Prerequisites

-Make sure you have completed the steps in the [main README.md](../README.md) first, and in particular you have configured the `environment-variables.sh` and created the requried infrastructure.
+Make sure you have completed the steps in the [main README.md](../README.md) first, and in particular you have configured the `environment-variables.sh` and created the required infrastructure.

 ### Data Ingestion